-The SURE (Science Undergraduate Research Experience) Network was established in December 2016 by a community of institutions interested in enhancing practice in undergraduate research in the Sciences.
+The SURE (Science Undergraduate Research Experience) Network was established in December 2016 by a community of higher education institutions interested in enhancing practice in undergraduate research in the Sciences.
 On 28th September 2018, the SURE Network ran its first series of regional undergraduate conferences in the Sciences, in Athlone, Dublin and Waterford.
 The second series of conferences ran on 27th September 2019, in Dublin, Carlow and Sligo.
-On 16th October 2020 the SURE Network will run the third in this conference series – taking place online (due to Covid-19 restrictions).
+On 16th October 2020 the SURE Network ran the third in this conference series – taking place online (due to Covid-19 restrictions).
 On 1st October 2021, the SURE Network will run the fourth conference series, with a national, online conference.
 The SURE Network’s undergraduate journal‘s first issue was published in September 2019 and the second issue was published in October 2020.
 In January 2021, the SURE Network commenced its SUREbyts project in which a collection of videos featuring active researchers will be developed for an audience of year 1 and year 2 undergraduate students.

 The SURE Network was awarded “Best Academic Partnership” at the 2019 Education Awards.